smart-meal/calorie-compass-front/README.md

 1. Run `npm install` to install all dependencies.
 If it gives an error, try running the command '-npm install -g @ionic/cli@latest --force'.
 2. Run the command '-npm install --force'.
 3. Run `ionic serve` to start the development environment.
+To create a new page, run `ionic generate page`.
 4. To build the project run `ionic build android` or `ionic build ios`.
 In order for you to build an iOS app, you need to run on MacOS.

 ## EndPoint Details